Making a difference in Ontario starts here

 OTF has divided Ontario into 16 catchment areas, enabling OTF to make granting decisions at a local level.
 Each catchment is supported by OTF staff and local Grant Review Teams.

-Because OTF is an agency of the Government of Ontario, GRT members are publicly appointed by the Minister of Heritage, Sport, Tourism and Culture Industries.
+Because OTF is an agency of the Government of Ontario, GRT members are publicly appointed by the Minister of Tourism, Culture and Sport.

 Why volunteer with OTF